massung/http/README.md

 	CL-USER > (response-body *)
 	"Hello, world!"

-The `define-http-route` macro is broken up into 3 main parts: the path-spec, the route guards, and the body.
+The `define-http-route` macro is broken up into 3 main parts: the path-spec, route guards, and body.
 The path-spec is the path in the request to the server.
 Each element in the path-spec can be a string, a symbol, or a list.
 The following are all examples of path-specs:

+	;; /index.html
 	("index.html")

+	;; /hello/:target
 	("hello" target)

+	;; /forum/:forum-id/thread/:thread-id
 	("forum" forum-id "thread" thread-id)

+	;; /user/:user-id
+	("user" (user-id :value-function #'parse-integer))

+	;; /static/...
+	("static" &rest path)

 Let's modify the path-spec in our route to say hello to many people.